Russell Bromage: Port Vale

 He made another 54 appearances in 1981–82, before he helped the "Valiants" to promotion in 1982–83 with 2 goals in 49 games.
 He was selected in the PFA Team of the Year for 1982–83, along with teammates Phil Sproson, Geoff Hunter, and Steve Fox.
 He served as club captain and was rated as an excellent captain by teammate Robbie Earle.

 However, he refused to sign a new contract for the 1983–84 season, as did teammates Geoff Hunter, Barry Siddall, and Terry Armstrong.
 He eventually walked out on the club.
 He played two Second Division games for Oldham Athletic in October.
 However, he returned to Vale Park in November and agreed to sign a new contract.
 He went on to finish the campaign with 42 appearances, scoring one goal against Wigan Athletic, as the club were relegated under new manager John Rudge.

 Bromage posted 46 appearances in 1984–85, finding the net in a league win over Stockport County and an FA Cup victory over Scunthorpe United.
 His consistency won him a place on the PFA Team of the Year for a second time.
 He won his second promotion with the club in 1985–86, posting 51 appearances and scoring one goal, again against Scunthorpe.
 The 1986–87 campaign would be his last with the club, and he played 51 games, scoring one goal in a defeat at Walsall.
-He played 402 games for the club in all competitions, scoring 15 goals.
 His ten-year testimonial match was held against rivals Stoke City on 13 April 1986, Vale lost the game 1–0.